Q: What is the best way to contact the NC Department of Administration's Division of Non-Public Education?

-For this reason, chief administrators of home schools, which have graduated high school seniors, are strongly encouraged to permanently retain student transcripts reflecting all of the student's grade 9-12 academic work on one or two pages.
-The page(s) should include: The home school's name, address and telephone number; titles of subjects completed by the student by school year (for each of those four years); the numerical (or letter) grade and unit credit earned for each subject; annual nationally standardized test scores; and, the month and year of high school graduation.
+For this reason, chief administrators of home schools, which have graduated high school seniors, are strongly encouraged to permanently retain student transcripts reflecting all the student's grade 9-12 academic work.
+The transcript must include:

-If the student is academically gifted and has successfully mastered some traditional high school level courses prior to grade 9, those courses should be so noted on the transcript as having been taken in grade 8, 7, etc., since the student will probably be going on to college.
+If the student is academically gifted and has successfully mastered some traditional high school level courses prior to grade 9, those courses should be so noted on the transcript as having been taken in grade 8, 7, etc.

-- Q: Do the North Carolina General Statutes require that non-public school student attendance records be made available for inspection by DNPE?
+Q: Does the North Carolina General Statutes require that non-public school student attendance records be made available for inspection by DNPE?

 In addition, G.S.
 115C-549 and G.S.
 115C-557 both require the making and maintaining of nationally standardized test result records for each enrolled student.
 G.S.
 115C-553, G.S.
 115C-561 and G.S.
 115C-563(b) empowers DNPE to ". . . inspect certain records under this Part . . ." (implying more than one, but not all three types).